Classifying strict discrete opfibrations with lax morphisms: Plumbuses and enhanced 2-classifiers

-The restriction to a pullback-ideal of small discrete opfibrations is due to a necessity arising in practice, for instance in the archetypal example of the 2-category of large but locally small categories:
+The restriction to small discrete opfibrations, rather than the whole class of tight discrete opfibrations, is due to a necessity arising in practice, for instance in the archetypal example of the 2-category of large but locally small categories:

-\begin{example} The archetypal example of 2-classifier is \(\Set_\bullet \xrightarrow {u} \Set\) in \(\Cat\) (which, for us, is the 2-category of large but locally small categories).
-As the pullback-ideal of small discrete opfibrations, pick those having small (in the usual sense of `having the size of a set in the first universe') fibers.
+\begin{example} The archetypal example of 2-classifier is the projection \(\Set_\bullet \overset{u}\discto \Set\) from the category pointed sets to the category of sets in \(\Cat\) (which, for us, is the 2-category of large but locally small categories).
+As the small discrete opfibrations, pick those having small (in the usual sense of `having the size of a set in the first universe') fibers.
 This recovers the well-known discrete opfibration of elements construction:

 We can choose naturally \(\int \class p \cong p\) and \(\class \int F \cong F\) so as to make this into an equivalence. \end{example}